zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/platform/porting_TFM_to_a_new_hardware.rst

 ::

     [config_cmake]
-    set(BL2                                 OFF         CACHE BOOL      "Whether to build BL2") set(NS                                  FALSE       CACHE BOOL      "Whether to build NS app" FORCE)
+    set(CONFIG_TFM_USE_TRUSTZONE            ON          CACHE BOOL      "Enable use of TrustZone to transition between NSPE and SPE") set(TFM_MULTI_CORE_TOPOLOGY             OFF         CACHE BOOL      "Whether to build for a dual-cpu architecture") set(BL2                                 OFF         CACHE BOOL      "Whether to build BL2") set(NS                                  FALSE       CACHE BOOL      "Whether to build NS app" FORCE)